nd1012/wan24-Crypto-TPM/src/wan24-Crypto-TPM/README.md

 # wan24-Crypto-TPM

-**CAUTION**: The code has not been tested with a real TPM yet.
+**WARNING**: The code has not been tested with a real TPM running on Linux yet.
 I'd appreciate if someone would give me some feedback, if it worked for them.
-Anyway the tests use the Microsoft TPM simulator and did run successfully.
+Anyway the tests use the Microsoft TPM simulator and did run successfully (and also with a real TPM device on Windows 11).

 This library contains some helpers for easy TPM(2) usage.
 It does _way not_ implement everything that a TPM offers - these are the selected features,